RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-`PredictHabitatSuitability` allows evlauating the microhabitat suitbility of every patch, pixel or cell from field surveys of hydraulic simulations.
-The main argument of the function are the selected models from `ListModels` and data on Velocity, Depth, Substrate index and cover availability. `PredictHabitatSuitability` expects data to be a *R* `data.frame` with the following columns, which must be named as follows to ensure each model finds the necessary info to aggregate the relevant cover types and carry out the evaluation:
+`PredictHabitatSuitability` allows evaluating the microhabitat suitability of every patch, pixel or cell from field surveys and/or hydraulic simulations.
+The main argument of the function are the selected models from `ListModels` and data on Velocity, Depth, Substrate index and Cover availability. `PredictHabitatSuitability` expects data to be a *R* `data.frame` with the following columns, which must be named as follows to ensure each model finds the necessary info to aggregate the relevant cover types and carry out the evaluation:

 1. “Velocity”
 2. “Depth”